 - Communicate with your staff on the current status of a Sales Order by sending an email under the Activity History tab.

-- The system can also create an alert you when a Sales Order needs approval or has been approved.
+- The system can also create an alert when a Sales Order needs approval or has been approved.

 Using term types are particularly important if you require a certain payment status before an order can be fulfilled.